Pavel-Vovk/bashScripts/README.md

 Prepare the Ubuntu machine to run and install the CloudBees Flow

 ## /CloudBees/Plugins/getJobs.sh
-Gathering the information about Plugins Build job runs from CloudBees CD server Based on the plugins list - collect the versions and jobs run
+Gathering the information about Plugins Build job runs from CloudBees CD server based on the plugins list - collect the versions and jobs run